jampp/geeks/_src/_posts/2018-09-07-writing-custom-presto-functions.markdown

 author: dantepawlow
 ---

-# Writing Custom PrestoDB Functions
+# Writing custom PrestoDB functions

 <!--excerpt.start-->

 Here at Jampp we process and analyse large amounts of data.
 One of the tools we employ to do so is [PrestoDB](https://prestodb.io/), which is a "Distributed SQL Query Engine for Big Data".
-Presto comes with many [functions](https://prestodb.io/docs/current/functions.html), which are usually enough for most use cases.
+Presto comes with many [native functions](https://prestodb.io/docs/current/functions.html), which are usually enough for most use cases.
 Nevertheless, sometimes you need to implement your own function for a very specific use.

 Enter the [User Defined Functions](https://prestodb.io/docs/current/develop/functions.html) (UDFs, for short).
 Writing one is not as straightforward as it first appears, mainly because the information to do so is very scattered around the web (and across many Presto versions).